top of page

 Confidentiality, non-compete, and non-solicitation

-• Can the founder(s) collectively or individually found another startup while the present business is continuing?
+• Can the founder(s) collectively or individually find another startup while the present business continues?

-• How to ensure that confidentiality of business secrets, information, intellectual property, and other trade related information of the business is respected by each founder?
+• How to ensure that the confidentiality of business secrets, information, intellectual property, and other trade-related information of the business is respected by each founder?

-• In case of a founder leaving the company, how to ensure that he does not do any business in competition with the present business, and does not harm the present business by soliciting employees or customers?
+• In case a founder leaves the company, how can we ensure that he does not do any business in competition with the present business and does not harm the present business by soliciting employees or customers?

 Difficult yet worthy conversation!